-Gloria J. Wilson is an Assistant Professor of Art and Visual Culture Education at the University of Arizona.
+Gloria J. Wilson is a Visiting Assistant Professor of Art and Visual Culture Education at the University of Arizona.
 Also an artist and public scholar.
 She has presented her research nationally and internationally highlighting the intersections of racial identity and arts participation and equity in (arts) education.
 Most recently her scholarship uses arts-based research approaches (auto-/duo-/trio-ethnographies) to examine and represent the lives of women of color scholars in art education.
 Before returning to complete her PhD at the University of Georgia, Gloria taught visual art in secondary environments for 13 years.
-She has been the recipient of a Fulbright scholarship to study art, education and culture in Tokyo and Ogi Saga, Japan.
-Additionally she has presented workshops exploring creative thinking dispositions for Harvard Graduate School of Education’s Project Zero and was an invited artist/speaker for Spelman College’s Museum of Art BLACK BOX series and Nashville's Belcourt Theater Science on Screen speaker series.
+She has been the recipient of a Fulbright award to study art, education and culture in Tokyo and Ogi Saga, Japan and has presented workshops exploring creative thinking dispositions for Harvard Graduate School of Education’s Project Zero.
+More recently, Gloria was an invited artist/speaker for Spelman College’s Museum of Art BLACK BOX series and Nashville's Belcourt Theater Science on Screen speaker series.

 Her current research, art-making, and pedagogical practices are grounded in critical arts-based inquiry with aims to advance contemporary theories in art education and critically interrogate aesthetic culture as a means to awaken the potential for social transformation.